sakaki-/gentoo-on-rpi-64bit/README.md

 ### Subscribed Ebuild Repositories (_aka_ Overlays)

-> NB some of the following need updates/expansion for the new 1.5.1 image.
-I plan to do this shortly.

 The image is subscribed to the following ebuild repositories:
 * **gentoo**: this is the main Gentoo tree of course, but is (by default) supplied via `rsync://isshoni.org/gentoo-portage-pi64-gem`, a weekly-gated, signature-authenticated portage rsync mirror locked to the binhost's available files, as described [above](#rsync).
 * **[sakaki-tools](https://github.com/sakaki-/sakaki-tools)**: this provides a number of small utilities for Gentoo.
 The image currently uses the following ebuilds from the `sakaki-tools` overlay: